Online Projects

 As a member of the editorial board of The Immanent Frame (2016-2020), I helped curate a number of conversations around critical issues in the study of religion, secularism, and society.

-As Associate Editor of A Universe of Terms (2019-2020), I co-edited the essay collection at the heart of the digital project, in collaboration with Editor Mona Oraby.
+For A Universe of Terms (2019-2020), I collaboratively developed, curated, and co-edited the essay collection at the heart of the digital project.
 The essay collection includes contributions from more than 50 contributors, who wrote brief responses to fourteen significant terms in the lexicon of religious studies.
-At least three essays respond to each term, which we encouraged contributors to approach from a variety of scholarly and creative styles.
+At least three essays respond to each term, which the editorial team encouraged contributors to approach from a variety of scholarly and creative styles.
 By approaching each term through narratives and analyses that reflect their own scholarly and personal experiences, contributors demonstrate how every scholarly concept allows different scholars to bring different aspects of social life into view.
-Responding in part to an influential volume that described itself as “something like a map for exploring the territory of religion,” our project invites readers to reimagine what the “territory of religion” can include.
-We hoped that undergraduate students especially would benefit from that invitation.
-Amplifying the essays conceptually and pedagogically, the broader project also includes evocative visual iconography as well as archives of songs and previous contributions to the Immanent Frame, which Oraby curated.
+Responding in part to an influential volume that described itself as “something like a map for exploring the territory of religion,” our project invited readers to reimagine what the “territory of religion” can include.
+We hoped that students especially would benefit from that invitation.

 I also helped curate the essay forum “Gospels of Giving.”
 As I explain in my introductory essay, the contributions to the forum collectively ask “why, when, and where certain understandings of charity and philanthropy have proven persuasive and powerful.”